polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-in-notebooks.md

 > For more details about this command please run `polyaxon run --help`, or check the [command reference](/docs/core/cli/run/)

-Since the notebook is created with a Polyaxonfile, it can be customized the same way as any other job, e.g. instead of just executing `polyaxon run` we can create an operation to customize the resources, request GPUs ... in case the component itself is limiting, users can create their own component:
+Since the notebook is created with a Polyaxonfile, it can be customized similar to as any other job or service, e.g. instead of just executing `polyaxon run` we can create an operation to customize the environment, request GPUs, define termination ... when a predefined public component is limiting users can create their own component:

 ```yaml
 version: 1.1